SherifKamalSalem/WadiniApp/README.md

 # Features and used Libraries
-- [ x ] Search for any place just enter the first few letters and '''autocomplete''' will highlights all related places
+- [ X ] Search for any place just enter the first few letters and '''autocomplete''' will highlights all related places
-- [ x ] Request a ride will send a notification for the nearest driver
+- [ X ] Request a ride will send a notification for the nearest driver